Louis-Aime/Milesian-calendar/Milesian-Locale/README.md

 ## UnicodeBasics.js
 A basic access routines that the user misses when developping an additionnal calendar
-### getRealTZmsOffset
-This method is no longer here, as it is not functionally related to date displaying
 ### unicodeCalendarHandled (calendar)
 If user specifies calendar, which calendar will he get after system negotiation
 ### toResolvedLocalDate